Frequently Asked Questions

 When does the rally start?
-The next edition, World ARC 2020, starts on 11 January 2020 in Rodney Bay, Saint Lucia.
-World ARC 2021 will start from the Caribbean on 9 January 2021.
+The next edition, World ARC 2022 will start from Saint Lucia on Wednesday 12 January 2022.
 For more information go to Dates & Routes.

 Can I start elsewhere?
 Boats can join the rally in Australia for the second half to Saint Lucia.

 Do I have to sail the whole way?
 No, you can join a half rally to Australia, or a half rally from Australia to Saint Lucia.
 You are welcome to join the next edition of the rally to complete your circumnavigation.